-- Grade point averages do not transfer. - Grades from transfer courses are not factored into the Hamline GPA. - Non-semester credits are converted to semester credits; 1.5 quarter credits equals 1 semester credit. - Courses from other colleges and universities transfer in with the number of credits awarded by that school.
-This is true even if the course is considered the same as a Hamline course with a different number of credits.
-For example, Century College ART 1022 is 3 credits and is equivalent to Hamline's ARTH 1210 which is 4 credits; ART 1022 transfers in with 3 credits.
+- Grade point averages do not transfer.

+- Grades from transfer courses are not factored into the Hamline GPA.

+- Non-semester credits are converted to semester credits; 1.5 quarter credits equals 1 semester credit.

+- Courses from another college

+or university transfer in with the number of

+credits awarded by that school.
+This is true

+even if the course is considered the same as a

+Hamline course with a different number of

+credits.
+For example, Century College ART 1022

+is 3 credits and is considered equivalent to

+Hamline's ARTH 1210 which is 4 credits; ART 1022

+transfers in with 3 credits.